LFLATH/TAI/README.md

 Title: Tomato AI or TAI

 Descrpiton: TAI is an image classifier that take pictures of tomatoes and determines if they are ripe.
-This project makes use of Python Imagin Library and Numpy.
+This project makes use of Python Imaging Library and Numpy.

 Contributors:
 Ludwig Lechtreck